Veritius/bevy_stardust/docs/design.md

 However, the way that denied connections in the handshake are reported stays the same.
 This is because when a client is rejected, they should be informed of why.
 To account for future changes, the amount of possible denial reasons is `2^16`.

-### Game protocol identifiers
-Many implementations of networking code prefix any and all packets with a 'protocol' identifier.
-This is used to differentiate different games using the same client.
-Notable examples are [Glenn Fiedler's article][fiedler-virtual-connections], as well as the [Netcode standard](netcode-standard).

-Instead of sending this data with every message, the Stardust UDP transport layer sends this during the handshake.

 ### Example handshake
 <details>
 <summary>Click to view</summary>